mwbowers/mwbowers.github.io/manuals/configuration/configure-expo-website.md

 ---
-title: Configuring the Expo Website
+title: "Setting Up Your Expo Website: A Guide"
-description: This guide covers the steps necessary to configure the Expo website, including setting up the project environment, customizing settings, and deploying the site for public access.
+description: "Effortlessly configure your Expo website with our guide.
+Ideal for developers looking to launch or improve their Expo project's web presence."
 ---

 ## Application Settings